Christopher Sykes (writer): Life and career

 During October 1941, Sykes was sent out to Tehran as Deputy Director of Special Propaganda under diplomatic cover (Second Secretary at the British Legation) in the aftermath of the Anglo-Soviet invasion of Iran, where he remained until November 1942, when he was transferred to Cairo.
 Out of a job because his department had been wound up, Sykes found time to write a light novel, High Minded Murder (1944), something of a roman à clef, set in wartime Cairo where Graham Greene's sister Elizabeth was living (Sykes repeatedly mentions Greene in his biography of Waugh).
-Meanwhile, after failing to find any position as an intelligence officer in the Middle East, Sykes returned to the UK in May 1943, volunteered for the Special Air Service (SAS), and was posted to the Commando Training Depot at Achnacarry Castle, Invernesshire on 1 July 1943.
+Meanwhile, after failing to find any position as an intelligence officer in the Middle East, Sykes returned to the UK in May 1943, volunteered for the Special Air Service (SAS), and was posted to the Commando Training Depot at Achnacarry Castle, Inverness-shire on 1 July 1943.

 As an SAS officer, Sykes, who spoke fluent French but could not pass as a native, undertook extremely hazardous work with the French Resistance.
 His experiences in this regard were, like his friendship with Byron, depicted in Four Studies in Loyalty (dedicated to the town of Vosges), this time in that book's last chapter.

 Sykes is known for his 1975 biography of his friend Evelyn Waugh.
 While both men had attended Oxford, but a few years remote from each other, Sykes and Waugh met only after the success of Vile Bodies, 1930.
 He introduced Waugh to Lady Diana Cooper.
 Waugh would create one of his fictional personalities drawn from her characteristics and ways, Julia Stitch, in Scoop, 1938.
 Sykes praised Brideshead, Waugh's Catholic epic; the two were both Catholics, but with the notable difference – mentioned by Waugh's son Auberon when reviewing Sykes's book in the October 1975 issue of Books and Bookmen – that whereas Waugh converted to Roman Catholicism in his twenties, Sykes was a cradle Catholic.
 Sykes nonetheless censured some of Waugh's writing, and admitted to a dislike of the character of Julia Flyte, noting that nobody had yet identified a model for her in contemporary society.
 Also Sykes makes some comparisons between scenes in Waugh's books and those of Thackeray: for instance, the fox-hunting scene in A Handful of Dust is compared to that in Barry Lyndon.

 Sykes is also remembered to a lesser extent for his history of the British Mandate of Palestine, Crossroads to Israel (1965).
 Of his half-dozen novels, none attained great popularity or fame.

 His non-fiction was more successful.
 Other biographies by him included a life of Orde Wingate (published 1959), which drew attention to Wingate as the possible basis for Waugh's character Brigadier Ritchie-Hook in The Sword of Honour trilogy.
 Sometimes Wingate was referred to as "Lawrence of Judea" (a phrase that Wingate deplored).